termux-play-store/.github/profile/README.md

 - Changes to work with the updated `targetSdkVersion` required by Google Play.
 - Changes to work without the [sharedUserId](https://developer.android.com/guide/topics/manifest/manifest-element#uid) manifest entry, which was not allowed by the Google Play review.
 - Changes to work with less permissions, as the initial Google Play review did not approve the usage of multiple permissions.
-  - Some of these might be possible to add back in the future, if Google Play reviwers can be convinced that they are important enough for app functionality.
+  - Some of these (but not all) might be possible to add back in the future, if Google Play reviwers can be convinced that they are important enough for app functionality.

 As the F-Droid build of the Termux app and packages is not yet compatible with the updated requirements - and before passing Google Play review it wasn't clear exactly which changes was necessary - it was done from a different code base containing changes compared to the F-Droid build:
 - https://github.com/termux is the source code used in the F-Droid build of Termux.